cdl431/Scriptteam/README.md

 # **Intro to SE ReadME**

 ## DESCRIPTION
 The objective of our E-Commerce website is to design a digital marketplace that allows user to sell and purchase different forms of media such as, books, movies, games, and music.
+We hope to design our platformm to allow users to purchase items from other users and post items for sale.

 ## TEAM MEMBERS
 ### <ins>Brayden Mendez</ins>